Variable renewable energy: Storage

 Construction of the Salt Tanks which provide efficient thermal energy storage so that output can be provided after the sun goes down, and output can be scheduled to meet demand requirements.
 The 280 MW Solana Generating Station is designed to provide six hours of energy storage.
 This allows the plant to generate about 38 percent of its rated capacity over the course of a year.

-Learning curve of lithium-ion batteries: the price of batteries declined by 97% in three decades.
+Since 1991, the cost of lithium-ion batteries has declined by 99%.
+On average, the price declined about 19% for each doubling of installed capacity.

 At times of low load where non-dispatchable output from wind and solar may be high, grid stability requires lowering the output of various dispatchable generating sources or even increasing controllable loads, possibly by using energy storage to time-shift output to times of higher demand.
 Such mechanisms can include:

 Pumped storage hydropower is the most prevalent existing technology used, and can substantially improve the economics of wind power.
 The availability of hydropower sites suitable for storage will vary from grid to grid.
 Typical round trip efficiency is 80%.

 Traditional lithium-ion is the most common type used for grid-scale battery storage as of 2020.
 Rechargeable flow batteries can serve as a large capacity, rapid-response storage medium.
 Hydrogen can be created through electrolysis and stored for later use.

 Flywheel energy storage systems have some advantages over chemical batteries.
 Along with substantial durability which allows them to be cycled frequently without noticeable life reduction, they also have very fast response and ramp rates.
 They can go from full discharge to full charge within a few seconds.
 They can be manufactured using non-toxic and environmentally friendly materials, easily recyclable once the service life is over.

 Thermal energy storage stores heat.
 Stored heat can be used directly for heating needs or converted into electricity.
 In the context of a CHP plant a heat storage can serve as a functional electricity storage at comparably low costs.
 Ice storage air conditioning Ice can be stored inter seasonally and can be used as a source of air-conditioning during periods of high demand.
 Present systems only need to store ice for a few hours but are well developed.

 Storage of electrical energy results in some lost energy because storage and retrieval are not perfectly efficient.
 Storage also requires capital investment and space for storage facilities.